yanivyacoby/a-guide-to-your-phd/guide.md

 # Conclusion

 **Set reasonable expectations for yourself.**
+A PhD is a long process -- no one expects you to come in knowing everything -- just to come in excited to learn and develop.

 **Learn what your advisor's expectations are:**
 It is _always_ a good idea to be proactive, solicit feedback about your progress, communication skills, etc., and have an open discussion with your advisor about what they expect from you.

 **Support your peers.**
+Regularly check on your peers, show them that just like them, you don't have everything figured out.